dimitarpg13/DSPy-tutorial/DSPyIntro.md

 ```
 To highlight modularity, we use `ChainOfThought` as a drop-in replacement of the basic `Predict`.
 One can now simply write `RAG()("Where is Guarani spoken?")` to use it.
 Notice that, if we use a signature `"context, question -> search_query"`, we get a system that generates search queries rather than answers.

+### Teleprompters

+When compiling a DSPy program, we invoke a _teleprompter_, which is an optimizer that takes the program, a training set, and a metric and returns a new optmized program.
+Teleprompters automate prompting for arbitrary pipelines.
+Different teleprompters apply different strategies for optimization.
+In DSPy, training sets may be _small_, potentially a handful of examples, though larger data enables more powerful optimization.

 ## References